frnsimoes/frnsimoes.github.io/content/cooking/strace-print.md

 hello()
 ```

-Let me run this program with `strace` so we can get insights by checking out the syscalls:
+Let me run this problem with `strace` so we can get insights by checking out the syscalls:

 ```
 write(1, "hello from print\n", 17hello from print